Ramprasad-Group/polyga/background/ga.md

 ### Some caveats...

-I promise we'll get to polyga soon, but I need to stress a few points first.
 #### 1. GAs tend to not generate diverse solutions
 Once a basic GA finds a space that achieves the target, it tends to get stuck.
 It doesn't explore a wide space anymore, staying in the local optimum.